panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 React components can greatly benefit from TypeScript.

-A great benefit of typing is the ability to validate the component props.
-Usually, that's performed by defining an interface using an object type where each prop declares its type.
+Typing components is especially useful to validate the component props.
+Usually, that's performed by defining an interface where each prop has its type.

-Then, when the annotated component renders, TypeScript verifies whether correct prop values were supplied.
+Then, when the annotated component renders, TypeScript verifies if correct prop values were supplied.

-On top of data validation, the types can be a great source of meta information that gives clues of how the annotated function or variable works.
+On top of data validation, the types can be a great source of meta information with clues of how the annotated function or variable works.